Parey Hut Love

 Parey Hut Love is a 2019 Pakistani romantic comedy film, directed by Asim Raza.
 Written by Imran Aslam, the story revolves around a young free-willed, commitment-phobic, aspiring actor Sheheryar (Sheheryar Munawar) and a strong-willed girl, Saniya (Maya Ali) and their romance as they meet and fall in love over a series of unplanned encounters at the weddings of their friends and family.
-Parey Hut Love also stars Nadeem Baig, Ahmed Ali Butt and Zara Noor Abbas and Shahbaz Shigri in prominent roles.
+Parey Hut Love also stars Nadeem Baig, Ahmed Ali Butt, Zara Noor Abbas and Shahbaz Shigri in prominent roles.
 The film also features a cameo by Mahira Khan and a special appearance by Fawad Khan.
 There are also cameos from Meera, Sonya Jehan and Ahmed Ali Akbar.

 The music is directed by Azaan Sami khan and the cinematography is by Serkan Güler and Salman Razzaq.
-The production designer is Hina Farooqui, Art director is Saqib Hayat, and Stylist is Haani Sharique.
+The production designer is Hina Farooqui, art director is Saqib Hayat, and stylist is Haani Sharique.
 The film is loosely based on the 1994 British film Four Weddings and a Funeral.
-It was released internationally on 8 August 2019 and in Pakistan on Eid al-Azha, 12 August 2019, under the production banner of The Vision Factory Films distributed by ARY Films, Salman Iqbal Films, and B4U Motion Pictures.
+It was released internationally on 8 August 2019 and in Pakistan on Eid al-Azha, 12 August 2019, produced by The Vision Factory Films, and distributed by ARY Films, Salman Iqbal Films, and B4U Motion Pictures.